-Capital expenditures for the years ended December 31, 2019, 2018 and 2017 were approximately \$3.8 million, \$4.3 million and \$3.5 million, respectively.
-TAT funded these expenditures mainly from cash flows from operations.
+Capital expenditures for the years ended December 31, 2022, 2021 and 2020 were approximately \$16.1 million, \$15.6 million and \$5.4 million, respectively.
+TAT funded these expenditures mainly from its own cash resources, cash flows from operations and new loans and credit line from banks.
 TAT expects that its available cash and cash equivalents and cash flow generated from operations will be sufficient to fund its capital expenditures.